 One way to ensure that people don’t crowd around the food all night is to hire servers to pass trays all night.
 If your guests know that the food will come to them, wherever they are in the room, then they are more likely to spread out.
 Even if you have a buffet, you still need servers to clear tables.

 Once people have grabbed their drinks and eaten a little food, it’s time for entertainment and dancing.
 Make sure that people heading from the bar to the food don’t have to cross over the dance floor.
 It can cause a lot of spills and chaos.
 The trick is to keep your party open plan so that everyone can see the whole party at once, but create little zones and sections to keep people moving naturally about the room, always keeping the flow.

-Although your entire party should have one cohesive theme, each zone can have its own sub-theme that still work with the main theme.
-That way you are creating interest and curiosity amongst the guests to make sure everyone moves about the entire room.
+Although your entire party should have one cohesive theme, each zone can have its sub-theme that still works with the main theme.
+That way, you are creating interest and curiosity amongst the guests to make sure everyone moves about the entire room.
 And, you’ll also create a great conversation starter if you’re trying to create team unity or bring together a large group of friends and family.